chain-ml/council/README.md

 * 🤝 **Ecosystem Connectivity**: Connected with a growing AI Agent ecosystem, integrated with LangChain, LlamaIndex and leading AI models.
 * 👮 **Scalable Oversight**: Built-in tooling to manage, version, monitor, evaluate and control deployed Agents.

-Note: Some of the features listed above are work-in-progress and due in a future release (refer to [Roadmap](https://github.com/chain-ml/council#roadmap) section below).
+Note: Some of the features listed above are work-in-progress and due in a future release.

 # Key Concepts